 Of course the main attraction of Ronda is the bridge, which actually is very impressive in person.
 It’s called Puente Nuevo and it was completed in 1793 to connect the “old town” and the “new town” together.
 If you’re inclined to get a complete photo of the bridge, you can take a path down at the intersection of Calle Tenorio and Calle Sor Angela De La Cruz.
 The photo area takes about 20 minutes to get to from the bridge itself, but does of course involve a steep uphill climb back.
 You can also get good views at Casa don Bosco (more on that below).

 The city is super pleasant to walk around.
 If you want a good view of the countryside, Mirador de Ronda has a beautiful garden with a cliff overhang.
 It’s right next to the bullfighting ring of Ronda, the oldest one in Spain.
 You can still visit the bullfighting ring but they actually don’t have bullfights here except for during their big festival, Feria de Pedro Romero.
-Here you can also see some statues of Orson Welles and Ernest Hemingway.
-Our tour guide said that you can also take the elevator atop Hotel Catalonia Ronda to get a view inside the ring if you want that photo.
+This is the bullfighting festival I alluded to.
+Our tour guide said that you can also take the elevator atop Hotel Catalonia Ronda to get a bird’s eye view inside the ring if you want that photo.
+Near the bullfighting ring, you can also see some statues of Orson Welles and Ernest Hemingway.

 Some other popular places to stop by include Iglesia de la Merced and Iglesia de Santa Maria la Mayor.
-The latter is also located on a picturesque square.
+The former is home to the hand of Saint Theresa of Avila, who is known to have not decayed after her death.
+The latter dates back to the Muslim occupation, and is said to have been a site of worship since the Roman era.
 Some less popular spots to see include two older bridges, Puente Viejo and the Arab Bridge, which isn’t super attractive but is centuries old!
 Many people also don’t realise that Ronda still has its old walls.
 If you go towards the south of the town, you can see Puerta de Almocábar and some of the old city walls.
 They date back about 800 years!

 There are also several buildings you can go into.
 I opted to visit Casa don Basco, which has great views of the Puente Nuevo without the walk.
 It’s a house museum which is very cute, but is not particularly special against some other places.
 However, the gardens are small but absolutely gorgeous.
 The tiles, the view, the flowers, the fountain, and the alcove – they’re all very delightful.
 Entry is only about 2 euros so I highly recommend stopping by.
 Other travellers on my tour opted to see the Casa del Rey Moro, which they enjoyed as well.
 What’s unique is that it’s a water mine, and you can go down and see the river from the house.
 It looks very beautiful in pictures.